ueeine/cyber-course-portfolio/unit-1-presecurity/linux-cli-basics.md

  all processes and their full command lines.
 ```

-**Answer:** It's just easier to use - color-coded bars per core, scroll with arrow keys, and you can kill or renice a process directly instead of hunting for its PID first.
+It's just easier to use - color-coded bars per core, scroll with arrow keys, and you can kill or renice a process directly instead of hunting for its PID first.

 ## Q37 - What is nmap, according to the description?